 All range of capacities are reported in this band.
 60% of the links are individually licensed, forming part of infrastructure for mobile and broadcasting networks.

-Frequency allocation is practically based on CEPT Recommendation ERC/REC 12-05 (and annexes); in addition, some national plans (Serbia, Luxembourg, Greece and Ireland) exist.
+Frequency allocation is practically based on CEPT Recommendation ERC/REC 12-05 (and annexes) while the ECC Dec(10)01 regulates the sharing condition between FS, MS and EESS; in addition, some national plans (Serbia, Luxembourg, Greece and Ireland) exist.

 Need for growth has been indicated by few countries; few analogue links still operating (Slovenia) will be switched off, in order to reuse frequencies for BWA.
 The band is not congested.
 A comparison of the number of links between P-P and P-MP is shown below.